 Mountain Cedar Allergies

 Those who suffer from mountain cedar allergies often end up visiting a doctor specializing in allergies.
 Shots are available that help about three-quarters of sufferers.
-But whether or not they are cured, these people are not likely to start growing mountain cedar trees of their own.
+Whether or not they are cured though, these people are not likely to start growing mountain cedar trees of their own.